plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

     UnicodeDecodeError: 'ascii' codec can't decode byte 0xc3 in position 0: ordinal not in range(128)

-Or when utf-8 encoded byte-strings are interpreted as unicode we do not get an error but mangled non-ascii characters
+Or when UTF-8 encoded byte-strings are interpreted as Unicode we do not get an error but mangled non-ascii characters

 .. code-block:: bash